 What does Ruby Koans do?

 The program is broken up into 282 koans, which are files that include lessons on subjects such as arrays, class methods, and constants, as well as larger projects.
 Users download the koans (files), which help programmers learn how to use Ruby through hands-on assignments.
-Some koans require users to substitute the correct answer for an incorrect one, while others ask users to supply their own solutions.
+Some koans require users to substitute the correct answer for an incorrect one.
+Others ask users to supply their own solutions.
 Before they attempt to solve the problem, users run tests and see where the code fails.
 As soon as the test fails, Ruby Koans helps the programmer identify how they can improve the code.
 The koans should be completed in order, as new lessons build on previous ones.

 In addition, Ruby Koans has a list of other resources that users can consult to further their Ruby knowledge.
-For instance, they can check out sample solutions on the Ruby Koans GitHub page, as well as further readings and resources for those with no prior experience programming in Ruby.
+For instance, they can check out sample solutions on the GitHub page, as well as further readings and resources for those with no prior experience programming in Ruby.

 Who is Ruby Koans for?